Krimzin/Simple-Bipods/README.md

 # Simple Bipods - Second Edition
 A mod for PAYDAY 2 that aims to simplify bipods, allow for greater freedom when deploying them, and make them functionally consistent.

 This edition includes changes that may not be compatible with LMG Steelsights mod and custom bipod-equipped weapons that lack built-in support.
+You can read about adding support to your weapons [here](https://github.com/Krimzin/Simple-Bipods/wiki/Writing-Bipod-Stances).

 ### Features
 - Camera pitch is no longer a condition for deployment.